 The Polish Ministry of Defense and Boeing on Friday 31 March signed a contract for the delivery of three Boeing Business Jets, otherwise known as 737-800.
 The aircraft are to be used by the Polish Air Force for VIP transport.
 The contract is worth 523 million USD.

 The first aircraft will be a used example and is scheduled for delivery in November 2017.
 It will be delivered in standard passenger configuration and upgraded later to BBJ standard at a later stage.
 The other aircraft will be completely new and be delivered in BBJ2 configuration.
 The first of these should arrive in Poland in 2020.

 Poland formerly operated Tupolev Tu-154s for VIP-duties.
 One of these aircraft crashed near Smolensk on 10 April 2010, killing all 96 occupants, including Polish president Lech Kaczyński.

 Poland since already ordered two G550 business jets, the first of which is about to be delivered.

 © 2016 Airheadsfly.com editor Elmer van Hest & contributor Paweł Bondaryk

 The contract is worth 1.8 billion EUR and includes missions systems, anti-submarine weapons.
 Norway considers the P-8 the ideal solution for covering and protecting its vast coastal waters.
-The new aircraft wil be operated by 333 squadron at Andøya Air Station in northern Norway.
+The new aircraft will be operated by 333 squadron that will move from its current Andøya Air Station to Evenes Air Station a bit further south in northern Norway.